21 Tips for Visiting the Great Wolf Lodge

 There are cabanas available for rent inside the park.
 They offer reserved seating, a mini-fridge, etc. When I asked how much it would cost to rent one, I was told that they were $350.
 That was more than the price of our hotel room!
 I personally don’t think it would be worth it.
 If you were to split the cost with another family, then maybe it would be worthwhile, but we were able to find chairs by the pool.

-Each member of our party could get a wolf ears headband from the gift shop for free.
-Don’t forget to swing by to grab yours!
+Each member of our party received a wolf ears headband from the gift shop for free.
+Don’t forget to swing by the gift shop to grab yours!

 11. Beat the rush for breakfast

 When we visited, we decided to purchase the buffet breakfast for an additional fee per person.
 We woke up a little early and had no trouble getting a table and dining right away.
 However, we noticed that a line started to form for breakfast around 9:30am.
 (At least on the day that we visited!)
 We were pleased with the options at the breakfast buffet.
-There were lots of things to choose from: frittata, donuts, cereals, bacon, sausage, hash browns, scrambled eggs, biscuits and gravy, yogurt, grilled vegetables, fresh fruit, French toast, pancakes, muffins, and more.
+There were lots of things to choose from: make-your-own-omelette station, pancakes, french toast, biscuits and gravy, freshly-blended fruit smoothies, cereals, bacon, sausage, eggs, fresh fruit, pastries, and more.
+We were able to purchase the breakfast for an additional $17 per guest in our party, and we thought it was well worth the price.

 12. Avoid the elevators at check-out time

 When we were checking out, the elevators were absolutely packed.
-Without exaggerating, we waited at least 10 times for an elevator only to find out that each one was full and couldn’t fit our party or our luggage.
-I recommend bringing your luggage to the car well before the check-out time, because it was an absolute disaster.
+Without exaggerating, we waited at least 15 times for an elevator only to find out that each one was full and couldn’t fit our party or our luggage.
+I recommend bringing your luggage to the car well before the check-out time, because it was really difficult to get downstairs.

 13. Take note of the menus